 This Trauma may be removed by Effects or mundane therapy, as normal.
 Affected targets are aware that they are being attacked and can generally tell who did it.

-Expend a point of Battery and spend an Action.
-Select a Sapient or Creature target within 20 feet.
-This Effect cannot be used unless target must be in the dark.
-Roll Charisma+Occult at Difficulty 6.
+Exert your Mind and spend an Action to activate.
+Select a Sapient target within 20 feet.
+Roll Charisma + influnce at Difficulty 6.
 Affected targets may resist by rolling Mind at Difficulty 8 with a -3 dice penalty.
 If they are incapacitated or unconscious, they fail automatically and their Outcome is 0.

 If the Contested Outcome is positive, the target takes Mind damage equal to the Contested Outcome.
-If you deal at least 3 Mind damage, the target will gain fear of the dark as a Trauma.
-This Trauma may be removed by Effects or mundane therapy, as normal.
+If you deal at least 3 Mind damage, the target will gain a new Trauma selected by the GM.
+This trauma may be removed by Effects or mundane therapy as per normal rules.
 Affected targets are aware that they are being attacked and can generally tell who did it.

 The priest channels their true faith into a brutal assault on the consciousness of demonic or unholy creatures.
 By wielding their favored holy symbol, a gilded crucifix, they can put a proper fear of god into them, leaving them cowering at any truly holy things they encounter.